 - (1) Individual Competition.
-Each member high school may enter as many as four individuals in the district meet. - (2) Team Competition.
+Each member high school may enter as many as six individuals in the district meet, which may be limited to a maximum of four individuals with district executive committee approval. - (2) Team Competition.
 A school shall have a minimum of three contestants compete in order to participate in the team competition.
 All four members of the winning team will advance to the next higher level of competition. - (c) QUALIFICATION.
-Individuals, teams and wildcards qualify for the next level of competition according to Section 902. - (d) TIES. - (1) Individual Competition.
-If a tie exists for first through sixth place, the score on Part III of
+Individuals, teams and wildcards qualify for the next level of competition according to Section 902.

-- the test shall be used to break the tie and determine the winner.
+- (1) Individual Competition.
+If a tie exists for first through sixth place, the score on Part III of the test shall be used to break the tie and determine the winner.
 If a tie still exists, then it will not be broken. - (2) Team Competition.
 Refer to Section 902 (h)(3) (D).